Shantang3/ACE-CPT-Notes/Personal Notes/Chr9-10: Muscular Training.md

 #### Bend-and-left assessment: squat pattern

-- Lumbar dominance: chronic hip flexor, such as who sit for prolonged periods.
+- Lumbar dominance: a lack of core and gluteal strength; chronic hip flexor, such as who sit for prolonged periods.

 - Quadriceps dominance: more pressure into the knees, placing greater loads on ACL.